nabin25/hospital-recommendation-app-django/README.md

 > - The user can also add their *Schedule* to visit the hospital.

 > - The user can add a hospital to **Preference list** after which the hospital will be listed on top if it satisfies the user's search criteria

+***

+*Make sure to add your OpenAI and Open Route Service API key for the full functioning of the project*